Being breast aware and self-examination

-Routine breast cancer screening was temporarily paused from the second week in March 2020 to 20 July 2020 in response to the COVID-19 pandemic.
+Routine breast cancer screening was temporarily paused for four months in 2020 in response to the COVID-19 pandemic.

-Also, the screening programme will not be able to screen the same number of women as it did before the Coronavirus (COVID-19) pandemic, due to the need for social distancing and appropriate infection control measures.
+The number of women the programme can currently screen is reduced due to the need for social distancing and appropriate infection control measures.

 How to be breast aware

 Breast awareness means knowing your breasts and being aware of what changes are normal for you.

 You can become familiar with your breasts by regularly looking at, and feeling, them in any way that is best for you.
 Health professionals no longer recommend a set way to check your breasts.
 It’s important to feel all parts of your breasts including:

 - know what is normal for you

 - know what changes to look and feel for